 An early series of paintings explored the range of emotions and possible narratives transmitted through the model’s gaze, edited from various sources of printed media.
 The result was an investigation of the manipulation, construction and presentation of the modern male image in contemporary mass urban media and popular culture.
 Associated with this concept were the notions of desire, voyeurism, narcissism and the subliminal.

-“I was trying to gain control over the abundance of printed material which confronted me daily.
+“I was trying to gain control over the abundance of printed, visual material which confronted me daily.
 The process of editing and transforming the found content onto canvas followed.

-I draw outlines of the essential pictorial elements found within the image I choose to work from, concentrating on areas of shadow and contrast.
-The line drawings are transferred to the combination of art papers I select.
-I use a sharp blade to precisely cut out the various shapes from the different colored papers, resulting in an array of seemingly unrelated pieces of paper.
-As these abstract, cut-out elements are arranged on a board, the image progressively begins to take form and morph into the final composition."
+I drew outlines of the essential pictorial elements found within the images I chose to work from, concentrating on areas of shadow and contrast.
+The line drawings were transferred to the combination of art papers I selected.
+I used a sharp blade to precisely cut out the various shapes from the different colored papers, resulting in an array of seemingly unrelated pieces of paper.
+As these abstract, cut-out elements were arranged on a board, the image progressively began to take form and morph into the final composition.

 BFA, School Of Visual Arts, 1999